jdevfullstack-projects/StudentGradingSystem/README.md

 As you can in the application properties, for this project to work, make sure you have MySQL installed in your computer with `gradingSystem` database.

-Now, the time zone was configured twice, first in JDBC and second, in server.
+Now, the time zone was configured twice, first in JDBC and second, in server env.
 Without this, it may cause errors if the time zone is not properly configured.

 ## Q&A